hal/elemento/testsuite/README.md

 Tests are normal Java classes.
 They don't have to implement a specific interface or extend a certain base class.
 Following JUnit there are three annotations you can use to write tests:

-- `org.junit.Before` use this annotation for methods which should be executed *before* each test
+- `org.junit.jupiter.api.BeforeEach` use this annotation for methods which should be executed *before* each test
-- `org.junit.After` use this annotation for methods which should be executed *after* each test
+- `org.junit.jupiter.api.AfterEach` use this annotation for methods which should be executed *after* each test
-- `org.junit.Test` use this annotation to mark your actual test methods
+- `org.junit.jupiter.api.Test` use this annotation to mark your actual test methods

-All methods annotated with `@Before`, `@After` and `@Test` must be none-static, public, return void and take no parameters.
+All methods annotated with `@BeforeEach`, `@AfterEach` and `@Test` must be none-static, public, return void and take no parameters.

 ```java
 import static org.jboss.gwt.elemento.core.Elements.a;